AlbertZhangHIT/tulip/README.md

 (includes weight decay and a final sigmoid layer).
 We didn't tune these Lagrange multipliers, and expect better results could be achieved with more tuning effort.

+To incorporate this type of regularization into your own training scripts, we have included two modules, `adversarial_training.py` and `penalties.py`.
+The former contains all necessary functions to perturb training images, while the latter contains code for the Lipschitz penalty.

 ### Model summary
 Summary statistics for a trained model are gathered with `summary.py`.
 This includes the estimate of the Lipschitz constant on the test data, the norm of the product of weight matrices, and best test error.